gbenvenuti/cordova-plugin-screen-orientation/README.md

 #         under the License.
 -->

-This repository is no longer maintained.
+**This repository is no longer maintained.**

 This plugin has been adopted as an Apache Cordova Core Plugin.

 The new repository location is https://github.com/apache/cordova-plugin-screen-orientation.

-Open Issues and Pull Requests have been resolved and closed or [migrated to Apache JIRA|https://issues.apache.org/jira/issues/?jql=component%20%3D%20%22Plugin%20Screen%20Orientation%22%20AND%20project%20%3D%20CB].
+Open Issues and Pull Requests have been resolved and closed or [migrated to Apache JIRA](https://issues.apache.org/jira/issues/?jql=component%20%3D%20%22Plugin%20Screen%20Orientation%22%20AND%20project%20%3D%20CB).

 Please submit new Pull Requests to the Apache repo.

 Please log new issues in Apache JIRA.